 How to protect yourself from credit card fraud

-- Roundy recommends reviewing your credit card statements and calling your issuer if any transaction looks unfamiliar.
-If you sign up for online statements, it will keep crooks from getting their hands on your discarded statements, he adds.
+Review your credit card statements and call your issuer if any transaction looks unfamiliar.
+If you sign up for online statements and go paperless, it will keep crooks from getting their hands on your discarded statements.

-- If your card issuer offers them, request a virtual credit card, which is good for a certain amount of time or for a particular merchant, Breyault says.
+If your card issuer offers them, request a virtual credit card, which is good for a certain amount of time or for a particular merchant.
 That way if the number is compromised, the potential damage is minimized.

 If you are shopping in person, consider using a mobile wallet.
 If you put your card information on your mobile device, you can use that to make payments.
 An encryption system substitutes a one-time digital token for your card information.